teslamate-org/teslamate/README.md

 and remove the old container: `docker stop <container_name> && docker rm <container_name>`.
 Start a new container with the latest tag: `docker run -d -p 4000:4000 teslamate/teslamate:1.x.x`.

-Alternatively, with Docker Compose, define the new tag in the `docker-compose.yml` file and restart the container.
+Alternatively, with Docker Compose, run `docker-compose pull` and restart the container with `docker-compose up`.

 ### Manually